jstahlecker/LabScriptHub/README.md

 ## 🤝 Contributing, Bugs & Requests

-If you have ideas for new features, improvements, or bug fixes, feel free to message me.
+If you have ideas for new features, improvements, or bug fixes, feel free to open an issue.

 ---